ralucado/Bb/README.md

 * src:      all the source files
 * classes:  all the class files
-* bin:      the executable Asl
+* bin:      the executable Bb
 * libs:     directory with external libraries
-* examples: some examples of Asl programs
+* examples: some examples of Bb programs
 * javadoc:  the doc files produced by javadoc
 * doc:      a simple user guide (Bb.pdf)